 Never before has the enormous importance of nurses to our rural communities been more evident.

-During the bushfires earlier this year and now the COVID-19 pandemic, these amazing professionals have risen to the occasion, demonstrating the strength, savvy and compassion for which they are (rightly) beloved.
+During the bushfires of last year and now the COVID-19 pandemic, these amazing professionals have risen to the occasion, demonstrating the strength, savvy and compassion for which they are (rightly) beloved.

 At BRHS, we celebrate our nurses every day.